Christine Arron: Running career

 200 metres at the 2005 World Championships.

 At the 2008 Olympic Games in Beijing, Arron competed in the 100 metres event.
 In her first round heat, she placed first in front of Lauryn Williams and Tahesia Harrigan in a time of 11.37 sec to advance to the second round.
 But in the second round, she failed to advance to the semi-finals as her time of 11.36 sec was only the fourth fastest time of her heat, behind Debbie Ferguson, Oludamola Osayomi and Vida Anim, causing her elimination from the event.

-As of April 2017, Arron is the world's seventh-fastest, female 100 metres sprinter (10.73 sec) of all time.
+As of March 2025, Arron is the world's tenth-fastest female 100 metres sprinter (10.73 sec) of all time.
 Considering the controversy surrounding the performances of the world record-holder (10.49 sec, set in 1988), Florence Griffith-Joyner, many considered Arron's time of 10.73 sec. set during the 1998 European Championships to be the 'true' world record.
-Besides Griffith-Joyner, only Marion Jones, Carmelita Jeter, Shelly-Ann Fraser-Pryce, Elaine Thompson-Herah and Sha'Carri Richardson have run faster than Arron in the 100 metres.
+Besides Griffith-Joyner, only Marion Jones, Carmelita Jeter, Shelly-Ann Fraser-Pryce, Elaine Thompson-Herah, Shericka Jackson, Marie-Josée Ta Lou, Julien Alfred, and Sha'Carri Richardson have run faster than Arron in the 100 metres.

 In December 2012, Arron announced her retirement from athletics.
 She was expecting her second child then.
 She did not rule out the possibility of returning to athletics competition after the birth of her second child.

 On 9 October 2013, Arron was awarded the Chevalier de la Légion d'honneur by French President François Hollande in the Élysée Palace.